robertgrzonka/inetum-swapi/README.md

 # Star Wars Characters App 🚀

 A React app that displays characters from Star Wars using the [SWAPI API](https://swapi.dev/).
+It may have some issues and bugs in some parts.

 ## Features
 ✅ Fetches Star Wars characters from SWAPI